- Annual Report and accounts 2021-22

 Streamlined Energy and Carbon Reporting (SECR)

-Our SECR disclosure can be found in the Ethical and Environmental Standards section of our full Annual Report and Accounts for 2019-20.
-In that disclosure the methodology that we used in compiling our data is briefly introduced.
+Our SECR disclosure can be found in the Ethical and Environmental Standards section of our Annual Report and Accounts.
+In that disclosure, the methodology that we used in compiling our data is briefly introduced.
 For those readers that are interested, the purpose of this document is to supplement that commentary with a more detailed explanation of how we compile the data used to report our energy and carbon impacts.

 Oxfam’s carbon commitment

 We know that we must play our part in tackling the climate emergency, for the world's poorest people, and for all of us.
-As a priority, we are significantly reducing emissions related to our own activities, and have committed to at least a 66% reduction by 2030 (from a 2011/12 baseline, without offsetting), with a commitment to being zero carbon by 2045 at the latest.
+As a priority, we are significantly reducing emissions related to our own activities, and have committed to at least a 71% absolute reduction by 2030 (from a 2011/12 baseline, without offsetting), with a commitment to being zero carbon before 2040.
 This will be reviewed each year and increased as new opportunities and technology become available.

 Other policy documents